asanieyan/eventful-app-example/README.md

 Eventful App Example
 ====================

-This is an example app that I have done that uses the Eventful API to search and display a list of events.
+This is an example app that I have done that uses the Eventful service to search and display a list of events.

 The app is fairy simple.
-However, because of the lack of a robust, non-bloated form builder and validation, I have spent sometime building a well architected form builder and form validation component using the Nimbus Table Models and CocoaReactive.
+However, because of the lack of a robust, non-bloated form builder and validation iOS library, I have spent sometime building a well architected form builder and form validation component using the Nimbus Table Models and CocoaReactive.

 ```
 //creates a form from a table view